AntonEi/Harry-Potter-Game/README.md

 ### Fonts
 The use of Google Fonts, specifically 'Cinzel Decorative' for headings and 'Merienda' for body text, enhances the magical and whimsical feel of the game.

+## Features
+### Home page
+  the landing page of the website has a simple layout witck includes a H1 that says "Harry's Magical Jump Quest."
+Players are aslo greeted with a "Start Game" button, initiating the mystical quest.

+### Gameplay
+  - Control Harry's movements with a simple click.
+  - Score points as Harry successfully jumps over Dobby.
+Survive for more than 10 seconds to trigger a quiz challenge and earn additional rewards.

+### Quiz Challenges
+  - Test your Harry Potter knowledge with engaging quiz challenges.
+  - Answer correctly to earn points and progress further in the game.

+### Game over
+Restarts the game after a loss, providing players with the opportunity to continue their magical journey and improve their performance.